bespinian/blog/content/posts/run-a-crypto-trading-bot-on-cloud-foundry.md

 This will ensure that the config is read automatically from the environment, if the `VCAP_SERVICES` variable is there.

 Furthermore, we'll make it possible to configure the traded product and the strategy to use through environment variables.
-For that, chage the following lines:
+For that, change the following lines:

 ```javascript
 // default selector. only used if omitting [selector] argument from a command.